Otto Würfel

 Otto Würfel (3 December 1920 – 22 December 1944) was a former Luftwaffe fighter ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-Würfel was credited with 79 arial victories all over the Eastern Front (World War II).
+Würfel was credited with 79 aerial victories all over the Eastern Front (World War II).
 In 1944 his aircraft had a mid air collision with another Luftwaffe aircraft over the Rogachev–Zhlobin offensive and he was captured by the Russians and died in a POW camp.

 Career

 Würfel crashed while piloting his Focke-Wulf Fw 190 over Russia (Note: It is not known how many different aircraft Würfel flew while accumulating his 79 kills, his unit was known for flying the Messerschmitt Bf 109 in 1943.)

 On 10 March 1939, Würfel was assigned to 9.
 Staffel (9th squadron) of Jagdgeschwader 51 (JG 51—51st Fighter Wing).
 In the fall of 1943, Würfel was briefly transferred to Ergänzungs-Jagdgruppe Ost, a fighter pilot training unit for pilots destined for the Eastern Front, as an instructor.

 On 23 February 1944, Würfel was piloting his Focke-Wulf Fw 190 A-5 (Werknummer 2599—factory number) over Rogachev when he Luftwaffe pilot, Oberfeldwebel Heinrich Dittlmann flying Fw 190 A-5 (Werknummer 2555) were involved in a mid-air collision.
 Following the collision, Dittlmann was reported as missing in action while Würfel bailed out over Soviet held territory.
 Taken prisoner of war, he contracted Typhus and died on 22 December 1944 at Camp 280/5 near Stalino.
-On 4 May 1945 while in Soviet captivity, Würfel had been awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for his 79 aerial victories claimed.
+On 4 May 1944 while in Soviet captivity, Würfel had been awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for his 79 aerial victories claimed.